ashutosh9951/atlan_lily/README.md

 ## Primary Use cases

 ### Bulk Metdata ingestion (Historical data ingestion mode)
+We might need to implement a hybrid approach for this dependending on what kind of connector it is,and volume of the data.
+For example for data warehouses we can go for bulk import with files for initial bulk ingestion.

+Steps in bulk ingestion mode will be :
 * The database connectors will write to an intermediate location like s3/ azure blob storage instead of kafka after transformation

 * Directly Load into CockroachDB:  Bulk import your historical data straight into CockroachDB.
 Use CockroachDB's IMPORT feature or efficient bulk loading tools.